-Whiting’s revenue and earnings in 4Q17 are expected to be better than the previous year.
-Stronger crude oil prices in 4Q17 are likely expected to support higher revenues in 4Q17 and fiscal 2017.
-Whiting Petroleum is expected to report its 4Q17 and fiscal 2017 earnings on February 20.
-Investors will likely watch to see how Whiting Petroleum’s upcoming earnings could impact its stock.
+Whiting Petroleum is expected to report its 4Q17 and fiscal 2017 earnings on February 20, 2018.
+In, 4Q17, its revenue and earnings are expected to be better than the previous year.
+Stronger crude oil prices in 4Q17 could support higher revenues in 4Q17.
+Investors will be watching to see how things play out for Whiting Petroleum and if positive earnings boost its stock.
 Crude oil makes up a major chunk of Whiting Petroleum’s total production.
 In 3Q17, ~84% of Whiting Petroleum’s production was made up of crude oil and natural gas liquids.

-Investors could also be watching Whiting Petroleum’s capex plans for 2018.
-Whiting Petroleum’s capital budget for 2017 was $1.1 billion, which was reduced to $950 million.
+Investors will also watch to see Whiting Petroleum’s capex plans for 2018.
+Whiting Petroleum’s management announced a capital budget of $1.1 billion for 2017, which was reduced to $950 million.
 However, the increased capex wasn’t supported by a production growth forecast.
-Whiting Petroleum’s production guidance for 2017 was 117.5 Mboepd (thousand barrels of oil equivalent per day)—compared to its production of ~130 Mboepd in 2016.
-This change had negatively impacted WLL’s stock in 2017.
-So capex plans and production forecasts could be a key driver of WLL’s stock in 2018.
+Whiting Petroleum’s production guidance for 2017 was 117.5 Mboepd (thousand barrels of oil equivalent per day)—compared to its production of ~130 Mboepd in 2016, which likely disappointed some investors.

-Approximately 36.4% of Wall Street analysts rated Whiting Petroleum (WLL) a “buy” while 45.5% analysts rated it a “hold.”
+Approximately 36.4% of the analysts rated Whiting Petroleum (WLL) as a “buy,” while 45.5% of the analysts rated it as a “hold.”

 On March 15–22, US crude oil May futures rose 0.4% and closed at $59.04 per barrel.

 Micron has given a weaker-than-expected revenue forecast for the third quarter but expects memory chip demand to recover in the fourth quarter.